HKUST-Network/spring2025pg/_checkpoints/cp3.md

 In general, the number of outstanding (unACKed) bytes is equal to min(RWND, CWND).
 RWND is the advertised window size of receiver and CWND is the congestion window size of sender.
 RWND is determined by the receiver according to buffer size, CPU processing ability and system memory size.
 TCP Reno can adjust CWND to avoid network congestion according to the network condition.

 # Loss recovery
 When the packet loss happens, you should be able to detect the packet loss and recover it.
-The sender detects the packet loss by timeout and duplicate ACKs.
+The sender detects the packet loss by timeout and three duplicate ACKs.
 Then the sender should retransmit the lost packet again to recover the loss.

 # Flow control
-Flow control is related to RWND, which we can get the value from the header of the packets, which are sent from receiver.
+Flow control is related to RWND and we can get the value from the header of ACK packets from receiver.
+The advertised window in the packet header is equal to RWND as shown in the following figure.
 So what you should do here is extract the advertise window size from the header.
+RWND is used to avoid that the sender sends too much packets in a short period to overflow the packet buffer of receiver.
+RWND + unprocessed packets size = buffer size.
+And, in this project, this formulation is equal to RWND + unused bytes in receive_window = receive_window size.
+So the receiver has to update RWND every time sending ACK packets.

 ![](../_images/cp3/cmu_tcp_header-1.png)